smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 We then focused all our effort on LogStash and the logging module.
-Daryl, an amazing developer on our team, suggested that we try looking closer at the messages sent from the new library by faking being the LogServer receiving messages.
+Daryl, an amazing developer on our team, suggested that we try looking closer at the messages sent from the new library by faking being the LogStash receiving messages.
 This helped us find the bad message format and what logs were affected.
 We were very confident that this problem was introduced somewhere with our new changes.
 Using this technique we were able to confirm that only